DNNCommunity/DNNDocs/content/designers/theme-objects/index.md

 ### 3. RootLevel 1.
 The root level of the breadcrumb links.
 Valid values include:
--1  	show word “Root” and then all breadcrumb tabs
-0  	show all breadcrumb tabs
+`-1`  	show word “Root” and then all breadcrumb tabs `0`  	show all breadcrumb tabs
-N 	skip N breadcrumb pages (levels) before displaying (where n is an integer greater than 0)
+`N` 	skip N breadcrumb pages (levels) before displaying (where N is an integer greater than 0)
 Default Value: 1

 Let's say we want to add the BreadCrumb SKO to our Theme.